8327593508/Power-BI-Weather-Analysis-/README.md

 This capstone project showcases how structured data modeling, EDA, and interactive visual storytelling can work together to solve real-world problems related to climate and weather analytics.
 It provides scalable, decision-ready insights for professionals working in urban infrastructure, disaster mitigation, and environmental research.

----

-Let me know if you'd like this exported as a Markdown file or need a formatted PDF version!